Back from the mountains (alas, too soon).

 Cue an old bolt from old junk, a few scraps of ply, and you end up with a very functional and quite stable pen lathe at no cost at all.

 So far so good for a quick-slapped prototype.

 Check this out:

-These are #6 and 7, the four previous ones were: #1 gifted to honey is pictured above in her hand, #2 made BY honey for herself (not shot yet), #3 made for mom (the first Chlorociboria-infested, tricky not to overheat it when sanding, I lost a bit of color in one place), #4 a sisty-made for herself, #5 a sisty-made for our most lovely aunt, #6 and #7 are here, #8 is the second Chlorociboria, which will be a full project post with lots of pictures and definately a keeper for my very freakin’ self (NFS!), and #9 is a tedious black palm which took me around two hours to slowly turn but that ended up very well.
+These are #6 and 7, the four previous ones were: #1 and #2 spalted beech, #3 made for mom (the first Chlorociboria-infested, tricky not to overheat it when sanding, I lost a bit of color in one place), #4 a sisty-made for herself, #5 a sisty-made for one of our aunties, #6 and #7 are here, #8 is the second Chlorociboria, which will be a full project post with lots of pictures and definately a keeper for my very freakin’ self (NFS!), and #9 is a tedious black palm which took me around two hours to slowly turn but that ended up very well.

-Now for #10 which will be a Chlorociboria-infested too, as you can see from the video.
+Now for #10 which will be a Chlorociboria-infested too.

 Yup, I love this mushy goodness.